 Prepare a sheet of parchment paper to sit in an 8-inch round pie plate.

-Pour boiling water over apricots and let sit for about an hour or until soft and water has cooled to room temperature.
+Pour boiling water over apricots and let sit for about a 1/2 hour or until soft and water has cooled to room temperature.

-In a small bowl, mix together yeast, sugar, flax seeds and water.
+In a small bowl, proof yeast.
+Mix together yeast, sweetener and water.
 Let stand for about 5 minutes, allowing yeast to foam.

 In a small bowl mix together nuts (or seeds) and cinnamon.
-Spread the mix on a flat plate or cutting board.
+Spread the mix on a flat plate or wide, shallow bowl.

-On an oiled cutting board, roll one ball into a log about 1 inch thick and 6 inches long.
+Place a sheet of parchment paper on a cutting board.
+Roll one ball on it into a log about 1-inch thick and 6 inches long.
 Roll the log in the nut/cinnamon mixture to coat.
 Take one end of the log and coil it to make a snail shape.
 Place the coiled dough on the parchment paper.
 Repeat with remaining balls.

 Let the dough rise in a warm place for about 60 minutes.
 I put it on the top of the warm oven for rising.

 Take the apricots that have been soaking and pour the soaking water into a sauté pan and bring it to a boil.
 If the apricots are whole, split them in half.
 Add the apricots to the pan and sauté for a few minutes until they start to break apart a little and soften.
 At this point sprinkle in remaining cinnamon and nut mixture from the dough rolling process and sauté for an additional minute or two.
-Then add a little of the millet flour to the mixture until it thickens like a jam.
+Then add the one teaspoon of the millet flour to the mixture until it thickens like a jam.
+Remove from heat.

 After about 45 minutes of rising, raise oven temperature to 400oF.